-As for the risks identified, it should be pointed out that the Company has the relevant insurance coverage, where appropriate, and has the necessary action protocols in place, aimed at protecting the safety and health of customers and employees, and ensuring the normal functioning of operations, as well as, if necessary, their protection and restarting.
+It should be pointed out that the Company has the relevant insurance coverage, where appropriate, and has the necessary action protocols in place, aimed at protecting the safety and health of customers and employees, and ensuring the normal functioning of operations, as well as, if necessary, their protection and restarting.

-Likewise, the Company has a set of internal policies and rules, and a Code of Ethics and a Whistleblowing and Complaints Channels as part of the tools to mitigate these risks.
+Moreover, the Company has a set of internal policies and rules, and a Code of Ethics and Complaints Channels as part of the tools to mitigate these risks.
 In particular, the Compliance Policy, approved by the Board of Directors and updated in 2021 (available on the corporate website), through which Meliá assumes the following commitments: